Filé powder

-Filé powder, also called gumbo filé, is a spicy herb made from the dried and ground leaves of the North American sassafras tree (Sassafras albidum).
+Filé powder, also called gumbo filé, is a spicy herb seasoning made from the dried and ground leaves of the North American sassafras tree (Sassafras albidum).

 Culinary use

 Filé powder is used in Louisiana Creole cuisine in the making of some types of gumbo, a thick Creole soup or stew often served over rice.
 Several different varieties exist.
 In New Orleans, what is known as Creole gumbo generally varies from house to house though still retaining its Native American origins.
 The Creoles of Cane River make a gumbo focused much more on filé.
 Filé can provide thickening when okra is not in season, in types of gumbo that use okra or a roux as a thickener for gumbo instead of filé.
 Sprinkled sparingly over gumbo as a seasoning and a thickening agent, filé powder adds a distinctive, earthy flavor and texture.

 Filé powder is made by harvesting the young leaves and stems of the sassafras tree and grinding them.
 Filé powder is generally not added until after the vegetables and meats or seafood are finished cooking and removed from the heat source.